xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-ong-swee-sin-en.md

 **How do you achieve work life balance? **

 > I think working from home helps in this aspect.
-I have more quality time; it’s like adding another two hours back to my day – time that can be invested in my children, exercise, hobbies, or preparing a family meal.
+I have more quality time; itâ€™s like adding another two hours back to my day â€“ time that can be invested in my children, exercise, hobbies, or preparing a family meal.

 **Would you please talk about your hobby in painting and your art project?**